 Please Note: Refer to the table of contents of the book for the chapter title and chapter content.
-Lectures will NOT strictly follow the book sequence but you will still be responsible for the contents of the chapters for each particular week.
+Lectures will not always follow the book sequence but you will still be responsible for the contents of the chapters for each particular week.
 The chapters and weeks will overlap, giving you the chance to get 'caught up' or to read ahead, as the case may be.
 In addition, material will be presented in class which does not appear in the textbook.
-Be sure to check BLACKBOARD for frequent updates and instructions.
+Be sure to check BLACKBOARD for frequent updates, instructions, and links.